amodsb07601/RPGFREE-SEARCHSORT/README.md

 # SRTSRCHRPG
-Sorting by Linear Search &amp; Bubble Sort
+Sorting by Linear Search and Bubble Sort